 The high quality research produced by the group has led to links with UK Government Departments including the Ministry of Justice, the Department for Education, the Department of Business, Energy and Industrial Strategy, the Department for International Trade and the Department of Health.
 Significantly Holger Breinlich is a member of the Government’s Strategic Trade Advisory Group.
-We also have related links to think tanks and pressure groups such as the Law Society, the Institute for Public Policy Research (IPPR) and the Family and Daycare Trust.
-Internationally, members have advisory positions with the European Committee for Standardisation, the Social Sciences and Humanities Research Council of Canada and the BELSPO Belgium and ongoing collaborations with the World Bank.
+We also have related links to think tanks and pressure groups such as the Law Society, the Education Policy Institute and the Early Intervention Foundation.